compute-io/l2norm/README.md

 - 	Blue, James (1978) "A Portable Fortran Program To Find the Euclidean Norm of a Vector". _ACM Transactions on Mathematical Software_.
 - 	Higham, Nicholas J. _Accuracy and Stability of Numerical Algorithms, Second Edition_.

+This module implements a one-pass algorithm proposed by S.J.
+Hammarling.

 ## Tests